phelim-h/encord-agents/docs/installation.md

 ### Poetry

-If you already have a poetry project, you can also add `encord-agents` to that project:
+If you already have a Poetry project, you can add `encord-agents` to that project:

 ```shell
 poetry add encord-agents